 - While we’ll consider your Northwestern Core requirements complete if you have an associate’s degree, we will transfer in only 100-level or above courses for which you have earned a grade of C or higher.
 All students are required to have a minimum of 124 earned credits in order to graduate.

-- If you’re transferring 30 or more credits to Northwestern, you need to complete your final 30 credits at NWC in order to receive a Northwestern College diploma.
+- Your final 30 credits need to be completed at NWC in order to receive a Northwestern College diploma.

 Online degree-completion programs